The mobile generation: How technology is transforming our landscape

 Achieving this decades ago would have required taking big loans and even bigger risks, not to mention a big bricks and mortar HQ.
 So how are so many securing their places on the market today?
 The answer is all around us: technology.
 All you need to bring an idea or business to life is some spare change, an email address and the will to start in the first place.

-Companies like 1&1 are popping up all over the virtual world, offering everyday dreamers and entrepreneurs an affordable and straightforward foot in the door.
+IT companies are popping up all over the virtual world, offering everyday dreamers and entrepreneurs an affordable and straightforward foot in the door.
 Just like cars and laptops before them, websites are now the mass produced commodity, so much so that it seems they’ve digitalised the American dream.

 And the mobile generation, from San Francisco to Sydney and beyond, are best equipped to fulfil it.